 Monroe Opera House 1898 and Hugh Hinde

-Of the Monroe Opera House, J. Ray Shute related in an interview,
+Of the Monroe Opera House, J. Ray Shute related the following in an interview,

 "In 1898 J. Shute and Sons built the Opera House, and that afforded outside entertainers maybe an average of once a month during the year.